 Fidesz came fifth at the 1990 elections, with 9% of votes and 5.8% of mandates.
-The other liberal party, SZDSZ – Alliance of Free Democrats – stole the show, coming second and gaining 24% of the mandates.
-But it got worse for Fidesz.
+The other liberal party, SZDSZ – Alliance of Free Democrats – became the leading liberal force, coming second and gaining 24% of the mandates.
+But things got even worse for Fidesz.

 In 1994, to everyone’s shock, the descendants of the state socialist party, MSZP, won the elections by 45.6% of the votes, and 54% of the parliamentary seats – allowing them to form a government without a coalition party if they so pleased.

-Fidesz gained marginally less votes (7.7%), while SZDSZ stayed roughly the same size.
-But SZDSZ committed the fatal mistake of joining the socialists on government, giving the two parties a qualified majority – enabling them to even constitutional changes.
-They refrained from changing the constitutional system without all-party consensus (which they didn’t get), so that wasn’t the biggest issue.
+Fidesz gained marginally less votes than four years prior (7.7%), while SZDSZ stayed roughly the same size.
+But SZDSZ committed the fatal mistake of joining the socialists on government, giving the two parties a qualified majority – enabling them to even adopt constitutional changes if the so wished.
+They refrained from changing the constitutional system without all-party consensus.
+(I miss the old days when politicians’ practiced self-restraint…)